 As if to prove my point, while I was taking pictures of the cough medicine at the drugstore for this post, a mom and her three children (all clearly under the age of 4) came down the cough and cold aisle and the mom quickly grabbed a box of children’s multi-symptom cough and cold medicine and plopped it into her cart.

 Stop a Cough Naturally

 If medicine doesn’t work, what else can parents do to help treat a child’s cough beyond rest, fluids, humidifier and cough drops?
 What you’ll do for babies will be a bit different than kids.
-And want remedies you’ll use will depend on the type of cough your child has.
+And what remedies you’ll use will depend on the type of cough your child has.
 No matter what you want to treat their cough in a natural, safe and effective way.

 To get you started, here are seven natural ways calm a cough your pediatrician won’t tell you about.

 In traditional Chinese medicine, we use ancient massage and acupressure techniques to treat cough not matter what type it is: wet, dry, hacking or croupy.
 Tuina massage techniques work by stimulating the body to heal itself.
 There are 6 main massage and acupressure techniques that can stop cough while also boosting the immune system.
 It only takes minutes to do, yet it can make a HUGE difference to speed recovery.